lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/machine_learning.md

 Some machine learning tasks require using containers.
 In the HPC domain, the [Singularity](https://singularity.hpcng.org/) container system is a widely used tool.
 Docker containers can also be used by Singularity.
-You can find further information on working with containers on ZIH systems [here](containers.md)
+You can find further information on working with containers on ZIH systems in our [Containers](containers.md) documentation.

 There are two sources for containers for Power9 architecture with TensorFlow and PyTorch on the board: